MircoT/flask-soap-server/README.md

 libxsl1-dev
 libxml2-dev

-**Note**: library refer on Ubuntu package name, please search an equivalent for yours OS.
+**Note**: libraries refer on Ubuntu package name, please search an equivalent for yours OS.

 ## How to test